 We get questions for a variety of reasons regarding our payment policies.
 You can find out answers to your questions on the answers tab above, if your specific question is not answered please feel free to call our office.
 We will be more than happy to help you.

-Every once and awhile we have a patient ask “Why do I need to pre-pay for my proposed treatment before I schedule an appointment for it, don’t you trust me to pay that day?”.
+Every once in and while we have a patient ask “Why do I need to pre-pay for my proposed treatment before I schedule an appointment for it, don’t you trust me to pay that day?”.
 This is a valid question that deserves further clarification.

-Is pre-payment required for all appointments? – No, our policy states that for routine appointments such as cleanings, exams, or any dental work requiring an out of pocket over $200, your complete payment is due on the day of service.
-If you have dental insurance that we are in network with, only your patient portion is due on the day of service.
+Is pre-payment required for all appointments? – No, our policy states that for routine appointments such as cleanings, exams, or any dental work requiring an out-of-pocket over $200, your complete payment is due on the day of service.
+If you have dental insurance with which we are in network, only your patient portion is due on the day of service.